AlexBethel/ros4nix/README.md

 * Get some means of having auto-complete; the actual ROS tools will complete things like `rosrun r<TAB>` into a list of every ROS tool that starts with "r", and this is currently not implemented.

+# Implementation

+`ros4nix` is implemented as a NixOS module, which operates by adding a large set of custom configuration options to the `ros` namespace of options in NixOS.

+The configuration is very roughly split up into two sections, `programs.ros` and `services.ros`; some redundancy is present and the subdivision here is not even, but in general, `program.ros.*` concerns itself with *static* configuration of the system and making the ROS command-line options available, whereas `services.ros.*` concerns itself with making run-time configurations that are enabled at boot time.
+The main core of the `programs.ros.*` namespace is in `ros/ros_core.nix`, and the core of the `services.ros.*` namespace is in `ros/ros_services.nix`.

+## ROS Core

+The main ROS core is implemented as part of the system activation script (which runs every time `nixos-rebuild switch` is executed), and uses three "stages" to build a ROS subsystem on the current system:
+1. Get the main operating system up and running, upon which we will build a ROS system.
+In non-chroot mode (i.e., with a native Ubuntu/Debian host that will have a real ROS installation into its root directory, or when set up for use in Podman; when `programs.ros.useMainRoot` is enabled) this stage does nothing, because the host operating system is already capable of using `apt` to install ROS packages.
+On all other systems, we make a directory `/var/ros`, and use `debootstrap` to install Ubuntu into that directory.
+2. Use `apt` to ensure `curl` and `gnupg` are available to be able to download the ROS public key, add the ROS public key to the system, ensure that the standard Ubuntu APT sources are placed in `/etc/apt/sources.list.d`, do a system update, and then install all needed ROS packages.
+In chroot mode, stage 2 is called using `bwrap` to chroot into the generated Ubuntu system.
+Stage 2 always leaves a script called `/var/ros/init` (`/init` if non-chroot) containing the precise work done.
+3. For any packages that need to be built from source, copy their source trees into `/var/ros/catkin_ws/src`, then use `catkin build` to build `/var/ros/catkin_ws` in release mode.
+Stage 3 always leaves a script called `/var/ros/stage3` containing the precise work done.
+4. Link the generated ROS executables from the container environment into the main system.
+If the system is running in non-chroot mode this step does nothing; otherwise, we create the directory `/var/ros/nixWrappers`, and fill it with links to wrappers for ROS programs.
+Every program installed in the container's `/bin` starting with the string `catkin` s installed, as is every executable in the container's `/opt/ros/<distro>/bin` directory.

+   The actual wrapper program that is linked is not as trivial as it seems.
+It performs a few basic tasks:
+   - Get all the arguments off of the command line, and put them in a temporary file instead, separated by zeroes.
+This is because we source the catkin workspace every time we run a ROS command, and sourcing the workspace seems to break horribly whenever the script has any arguments.
+I don't know why, it's an issue with ROS; all I know is it causes massive problems that took weeks to figure out.
+   - Take an educated guess at `ROS_IP` if it's not specified by a command-line argument.
+ROS by default doesn't initialize `ROS_IP` and uses hostnames instead; on the majority of networks (at educational institutions at least) this doesn't work.
+   - Add `/bin` and `/sbin` to the `PATH`, and set the `SHELL` variable to `/bin/sh`; this fixes behavior in some ROS packages that make assumptions about these variables.
+   - Use `bwrap` (from nixpkgs) to enter the container, and call an "inner wrapper" program.
+   - The inner wrapper, which now is in the container and has no arguments, can safely source the container `setup` file.
+For technical reasons relating to the script trying to set up autocompletion thinking this is an interactive session, this works better if the script is a `zsh` script than a `bash` script, so the inner wrapper is actually a `zsh` script.
+   - Load the command-line arguments off of the temporary file that they were dumped into before, and use them to execute the target program.

+These four stages are more-or-less idempotent: after they are run once, they will be relatively quick to execute and not greatly change the system state.
+That being said, for efficiency, we only re-execute stage 2 and 3 when the generated scripts to do so change.
+Stage 1 is never re-executed once the system is initialized once; you can force it to be re-executed by doing `sudo rm -rf /var/ros`.
+Stage 4 is so fast we re-execute it every time.

+On non-NixOS targets using the `ros4nix` executable, the ROS core setup is implemented by tearing out the relevant section of the activation script into a standalone executable and calling it after building the system.

+## ROS Services

+The services setup provides the option `services.ros.enable` that starts up a ROS master (assuming `programs.ros.master` doesn't specify that a remote node is running the ROS master), a notoriously tricky service to get right.
+Beyond this, it provides options `runServices` and `launchServices` that take ROS-specific options and will use `rosrun` and `roslaunch`, respectively, to start up nodes after the ROS master has started.
+The commands are mapped to systemd services starting with the string `ros-`.

+On non-NixOS targets using the `ros4nix` executable, this setup works by building the target system's `/etc/systemd/system` directory, then copying the generated service files that all start with `ros-` out into the main host's `/etc/systemd/system` directory, then using `systemctl` to enable and start them.